Posted on Leave a comment

 Helping Our Children Pursue Their Dreams: A Part Of Homeschooling

 We get so busy educating them that we sometimes lose sight of the goal.
 The goal is not to fill them up with random bits of information to complete checkoff.
 The goal is to discover what God has placed in them, and to find ways to encourage them and help them pursue these special gifts and talents.
-We raised a gifted veterinarian, a visionary tree farmer/entrepreneur, and a computer scientist extraordinaire.
-God knew what He was doing when He knit them together, and we discovered that focusing primarily on His creation was the path to success.

 It is those people that kept helping me define and pursue my dreams that made all the difference in my life.